Xueyan Tang

 Short Biography

-Xueyan Tang is currently an Associate Professor in the School of Computer Science and Engineering at Nanyang Technological University, Singapore.
+Xueyan Tang is currently an Associate Professor in the College of Computing and Data Science at Nanyang Technological University, Singapore.
 He received his Ph.D. degree in Computer Science from the Hong Kong University of Science and Technology in 2003, and his B.Eng. degree in Computer Science and Engineering from Shanghai Jiao Tong University in 1998.
 Prior to his undergraduate study, he received his secondary education in the No.2 Secondary School Attached to East China Normal University from 1988 to 1994.

 Research Interests